 Meeting Attendance.
-During the fiscal year ended December 31, 2018, the Board met a total of five times, and the various committees of the Board met a total of seven times.
-Mr. Serruya attended three of the five (60%) board meetings.
-No other incumbent director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he served during 2018.
+During the fiscal year ended December 31, 2021, the Board met a total of eight times, and the various committees of the Board met a total of eight times.
+Each director attended more than 75% of the total number of meetings of the Board of Directors and the committees of the Board of Directors on which such director served.
 The Board has adopted a policy under which each member of the Board is strongly encouraged but not required to attend each annual meeting of our stockholders.
 Jonathan Segal, Michael Serruya, Emanuel P.N.
-Hilario, Kin Chan, Dimitrios Angelis, and Eugene M. Bullis attended our annual meeting of stockholders in 2018.
+Hilario, Dimitrios Angelis, and Eugene M. Bullis attended our annual meeting of stockholders in 2021.

-Audit Committee.
-Our Audit Committee met four times in 2018.
-This committee currently has three members, Messrs.
-Bullis (Chair), Angelis and Serruya.
-Our Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include the authority to retain and terminate the services of our independent registered public accounting firm.
-In addition, the Audit Committee reviews annual financial statements, considers matters relating to accounting policy and internal controls and reviews the scope of annual audits.
+Audit Committee

+Members This committee currently has five members, Messrs.
+Bullis (Chair),

+Angelis and Serruya and Ms. Lintonsmith and Ms. Olinger.
 All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by NASDAQ, as such standards apply specifically to members of audit committees.
 The Board has determined that Mr. Bullis is an "audit committee financial expert," as defined in Item 407 of Regulation S-K. A copy of the Audit Committee's written charter is publicly available on our website at www.togrp.com.